 And some possible answers pop into our minds: Document the tasks we perform, document major issues and decisions, document the time we invest in maintenance.

-Perhaps we can try to tie everything together through something like #webmaintenance.
+Perhaps we can gather lessons and ideas through something like #webmaintenance.

 I’m Jens, and I’m an engineering lead and author.
 I’ve worked as a technical lead for Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly.
 I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!

 Maybe this is interesting to you, too: